 - Promoted from Driller to Rig Manager by exercising several years of dedication and demonstrating hard work and dependability, mentoring and leadership, and a high degree of professional development.

 If you are a recent graduate, you may want to focus on your internships, summer jobs, and work experience.
-The most effective way to complete this section is to focus on your transferable skills and leverage the experience you do have within the industry.
+The most effective way to complete this section is to focus on your transferable skills and leverage your experience within the industry.

 If you have more experience than required, you may list them without descriptions after your most recent jobs.